TheOlasunkanmi/alx-low_level_programming/0x01-variables_if_else_while/README.md

 The 4-print_alphabt.c programme prints the alphabet in lowercase except letters q and e The 5-print_numbers.c program prints all single digit numbers of base 10 starting from 0, followed by a new line.
-The 6-print_numberz.c progam prints all single digit numbers of base 10 from 0 without using the variable type char
+The 6-print_numberz.c progam prints all single digit numbers of base 10 from 0 without using the variable type char The 7-print_tebahpla.c program prints the lowercase alphabet in reverse, followed by a new line.